ARDev097/LTIPP-Research-Bounty---Team-Lampros-Labs-DAO/Research Project 1/Research Question 2 - User Actions with ARB Rewards and Unintended Incentivized Actions/README.md

 ## Data Source
 The data was collected using queries on Dune Analytics.
 The process involved:

-1. **Identifying ARB Reward Distributing Addresses**: Tracking token flow on Arbiscan and verifying distributor addresses from the ARBgrant website.
+1. **Identifying ARB Reward Distributing Addresses**:
+   - **Compiled Funding Addresses**: Gathered the list of funding addresses from the proposals of different protocols participating in LTIPP.
+   - **Traced Arbitrum Flow**: Used Arbiscan to trace the transaction flows of these funding addresses on the Arbitrum network.
+Looked for any addresses involved in these transactions that might be associated with distribution activities.
+   - **Identified Potential Distribution Contracts**: Analyzed the transaction flows to identify addresses that handle large volumes of transactions or exhibit distribution patterns.
+Focused on addresses that distribute funds or tokens to multiple recipients, as these are likely to be distribution contracts.
+   - **Cross-Checked Addresses**: Cross-referenced the potential distribution addresses with the contract addresses listed on the Arbitrum Grants website.

-2. **Writing Queries for Reward Distribution**: Using distributor addresses and Dune Analytics tables to collect transaction data of ARB reward recipients.
+2. **Writing Queries for Reward Distribution**: Using the distributor addresses and relevant data tables from Dune Analytics, we collected transaction data of ARB reward recipients.

-3. **Writing Queries for Subsequent Transactions**: Collecting data on subsequent transactions of ARB tokens using recipient addresses and Dune Analytics tables.
+3. **Writing Queries for Further Transactions**: Using the list of recipients from the reward data and relevant tables from Dune Analytics, we collected data on further transactions of the ARB tokens.

 ## Metrics for Analysis